The Block NZ season 10

-The tenth season of New Zealand reality television series The Block NZ, titled The Block NZ: Redemption, premiered on 18 July 2022.
+The tenth and final season of New Zealand reality television series The Block NZ, titled The Block NZ: Redemption, premiered on 18 July 2022.
 It is set in the Auckland suburb of Orewa.

-The judges are Shelly Ferguson and Jason Bonham.
+The judges are Shelley Ferguson and Jason Bonham.
 The host is Mark Richardson and the site foreman is Peter Wolfkamp.

 Contestants

 This season saw the return of four former teams from past seasons of The Block NZ.